 Either way, the outcome is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and ensure that they are not blocked by furniture or drapes.

 - Call Becht/Givens Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your AC ices over it can lead to damage to the compressor.
+This can turn into a costly repair.
+When your unit ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-In fact, many people are forced to decide between installing a new system and repairing the damaged model.
+Unfortunately, many people are forced to choose between installing a new system and repairing the damaged one.
 If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.